zhaoyi0113/k8s-elk/README.md

 - Create secret ( Optional )

-This step is optional only useful when enable security in elasticsearch
+This step is optional only useful when enable security in elasticsearch. the username is `elastic`

 ```
 ESPWD=$(kubectl get secret elk-es-elastic-user -o go-template='{{.data.elastic | base64decode}}')